 Is the NPDX ASD test available in every state?

-The NPDX ASD test is available in 48 states; we are actively working toward approval in the others.
-Currently, we cannot accept blood plasma samples from California and New York.
+The NPDX ASD test is available in 49 states.
+Currently, we cannot accept blood plasma samples from New York.

 How do I get the NPDX ASD test for my child?